Cryptocurrency adoption is just starting to pick up and the future for Bitcoin and blockchain technologies has never been brighter.

 Bitcoin and almost all cryptocurrencies can be purchased using a self-directed IRA!
-This means you can buy and sell Bitcoin and other crypto-assets without triggering capital gains every time you reallocate your holdings!
+This means you can buy and sell Bitcoin and other crypto-assets without triggering capital gains.

 In the case of the Roth IRA, you can even withdraw funds tax-free*.

 Sign up for our free guide and receive Tim Picciott’s Roth IRA conversion Strategy as a special thank you.

 *Individuals who’ve reached 59 ½ can withdraw funds from Roth IRA’s without incurring an additional tax liability.
 There are also exemptions such as first time home purchase and other one off scenario's.
 In any event ,you will want to consult with your tax professional as well as the most recent IRS guidelines before you make any tax related decisions.